cherri-labs/neo-cmv3/README.md

 — Candy Machine V3 with Address Gate, Allow List or other similar guards

 ### Credits
-Thanks to [Solana Studio](https://github.com/Solana-Studio) for creating the original frontend.
-This repo is an addition onto theirs with more frontend features and dynamic functions.
+Thanks to [wearekite](https://github.com/wearekite/candy-machine-v3-ui) and [Solana Studio](https://github.com/Solana-Studio) for creating the original frontend.
+This repo is just a quick JS patch with some added CSS customization.
+Nothing more.

-## Feedback/Collaborating/Support
+## Contacts / Help
-If you have any feedback, want to collaborate or need support, please reach out to us at hello@kite.studio
+cherrynoize9987@outlook.com | hello@kite.studio (<- if you have doubts this guy probably knows best)